andreasdominik/SnipsGoogleTTS/README.md

 ### 2. Get SnipsGoogleTTS scripts

-The scripts can be stored anywhere on the computer, running Snips (most probably a Raspberry Pie).
+The scripts can be stored anywhere on the computer running Snips (most probably a Raspberry Pie).
 A good location is for example `/opt/SnipsHelpers/SnipsGoogleTTS`.
 To install, just change to the target directory and clone the